storyteller/Storyteller/documentation/documentation/docs/samples.md

 <!--Title:Embedding Code Samples-->
 <!--Url:samples-->

+<div class="alert alert-success"><b>Note!</b> StorytellerDocGen "levels" the indention of the code samples
+now, so there's no need to override how your IDE formats the code to look decent in the documentation.</div>

 The primary author of Storyteller once had a very bad experience when a huge technical documentation effort failed to keep pace with an evolving codebase.
 To eliminate that issue permanently, Storyteller supports a feature where you can pull code samples from the actual codebase at documentation generation time to *keep the documentation in sync with a changing API*.

 ## How it Works